 Schools, businesses, and governments use a transparent proxy to control internet usage and restrict access to specific data.
 You may have encountered this type of proxy when trying to get onto a flash game site or access a streaming site to watch a movie on your school or work laptop.

 These proxies do not require a log-in and, instead, are active at all times.
-These proxies do not modify requests to websites, and sites you visit can still see your IP.
-Transparent proxies are, by design, a tool to limit usage and ensure riskily or otherwise deemed inappropriate websites are not accessed by workers, users or citizens on the network.
+These proxies do not modify website requests, and sites you visit can still see your IP.
+Transparent proxies are, by design, a tool to limit usage and ensure riskily or otherwise deemed inappropriate websites are not accessed by workers, users, or citizens on the network.

 An anonymous proxy is a tool many use to mask their IP and is generally used by free VPN and IP proxy services.
 It works by stripping your IP address and replacing it with a proxy IP when a server requests information.
 The proxy identifies itself as a proxy to the website and can run into problems with streaming sites and other sites that need to enforce geo-blocks or other restrictions.